EXPLAINER: The language, reach of new Texas abortion law

 “Dismemberment abortion” is a term abortion opponents use to describe dilation and evacuation, a common second trimester abortion method.
 Others used “partial-birth abortion” to describe what is medically called intact dilation and extraction.

-In the fight over fetal cardiac activity in embryos, anti-abortion advocates counter that using such terms dehumanize the unborn.
+In the fight over fetal cardiac activity, anti-abortion advocates counter that using medical terminology dehumanizes the unborn.